 Couldn’t even spell “as” correctly, but I digress.

 As in all DSS requirements, the first question you must ask yourself is; “What is the intent of…?”
 In this case, the intent of FIM is to ensure all of your critical files (both operating system and application) do not change without authorisation (i.e. outside of a known change control scenario).
-Basically it’s seen by the SSC as a back-up for anti-virus (malware being the primary cause of unauthorised file changes), but in my opinion, the correct implementation of FIM, configuration standards, and baselined logging more of less negates AV altogether (seeAnnual Validation is Dead, it’s Time for Continuous Compliance, Continuous Compliance Validation: Why The PCI DSS Will Always Fall Short, and PCI – Going Beyond the Standard: Part 10, Anti-Virus for a little more background).
+Basically it’s seen by the SSC as a back-up for anti-virus (malware being the primary cause of unauthorized file changes), but in my opinion, the correct implementation of FIM, configuration standards, and baseline logging more of less negates AV altogether.

 PCI DSS Requirement 11.5 states; “11.5 Deploy a change-detection mechanism (for example, file-integrity monitoring tools) to alert personnel to unauthorised modification of critical system files, configuration files, or content files; and configure the software to perform critical file comparisons at least weekly.” so it should be clear already how to go above and beyond; perform the checks more frequently that weekly.
 For a start, weekly is ridiculous, a lot can happen in a week, but the requirements’ very limited benefit is compounded by the fact that there is no guidance in WHAT changes you should be looking for.